 Winter activities in Canada’s Alberta don’t always require strength and stamina to be an adventure.
 You can always relax and let six of the cutest and most excitable of all employees of the Lake Louise region of Banff take control, whooshing you around a basin of the Rocky Mountain Peaks.

 The dogs howl and bark in excitement, undeterred by the snow and minus temperatures.
-It’s important to know the genetic make up of these dogs, and how they have to release the incredible high levels of intense horsepower energy us humans could only dream of having.
+It’s important to know the genetic makeup of these dogs, and how they have to release the incredibly high levels of intense horsepower energy us humans could only dream of having.
 It’s why they were once used by the Inuit people of the Canadian Arctic as the main means of transport.

 These dogs are incredibly loved and cared by the people who work at Kingmik Dogsled Tours, and it’s important to know that (especially in light of a story that came out of Canada about a dog-sledding company that wasn’t wholly reported on).
 They know every dog by name, what excites them, what run position they are best for and when they are raring to go (and ultimately, when not).